PTO Board

 Nadia Garzón is the Founder and Executive Director of Descolonizarte TEATRO.
 She is also an actress, director and bilingual voice over talent with more than twenty years of experience in performing arts and entertainment.
 Her work focuses on Latin American theater with an emphasis on theater for social change and the use of theater as a tool for decolonization.
 Her work is influenced by her activism and at the core of what she does is the belief that our bodies are crucial for empathy, connection, knowing and healing.
 Garzón has worked in the United States as well as in several countries abroad including Guatemala, Brazil, Nicaragua, Australia and Mexico.
 Garzón identifies as a Latina, immigrant, queer, and feminist woman of color.
 Garzón is also a Theater and Humanities professor at Rollins College and Valencia College.
 Garzón has been a T.O. practitioner for over 12 years.
 She was trained at CTO in Rio de Janeiro, Brazil, and was also one of the organizers of the IV Encuentro Latinoamericano de Teatro del Oprimido in Nicaragua

-11217937_10101151073970344_4486604952935758413_oKelly Howe is teacher/organizer/writer/artist based in Chicago.
+Kelly Howe (she/ella) is teacher/organizer/writer/artist based in Chicago.
 She is a faculty member at Loyola University Chicago and co-organizes (with Willa Taylor and Jasmin Cardenas) a Chicago collective at the intersection of Theatre of the Oppressed and activism.
 Kelly co-edited (with Julian Boal and José Soeiro) The Routledge Companion to Theatre of the Oppressed (2019) and (with Julian Boal and Scot McElvany) Theatre of the Oppressed in Actions (Routledge, 2015).
-Her writing also appears in Theatre Journal, Theatre Topics, Theatre Survey, Text and Performance Quarterly, Comparative Drama, etc. Kelly served two terms as President of PTO and co-organized three past conferences: Austin 2010, Chicago 2011, and Chicago 2015.
+Her writing also appears in Theatre Journal, Theatre Topics, Theatre Survey, Text and Performance Quarterly, Comparative Drama, etc. Kelly served two terms as President of PTO and co-organized four past conferences: Austin 2010, Chicago 2011, Chicago 2015, and Chicago 2022.
 In collaboration with members of Chicago Workers’ Collaborative and other local artists/educators, she is co-organizing PTO’s 25th conference, Chicago 2020.
 Kelly is the current coordinator of PTO’s Global Solidarity Action Group and the Current Conference Action Group, and she does English/Spanish translation for many of PTO’s statements and documents.
 Some other recent contexts in which Kelly has facilitated include the Center for Research and School Development (Technical University of Dortmund, Germany), Indiana University, and meetings of the Workers’ Theatre Collective of the Chicago Workers’ Collaborative and Trabajadores Temporales de Lake County.
 She has served in various leadership roles with the Association for Theatre in Higher Education, and she has dramaturged and/or directed a range of plays in the Chicago area and elsewhere.
 Kelly is an advisory board member of Jana Sanskriti International Research and Resource Institute, West Bengal, India.
 In her previous teaching position, she worked in the theatre department at North Central College (where she was the coordinator of the Gender and Women’s Studies Program and faculty coordinator of the Safe Zone LGBTQIA ally education program).
+She is a member of 48th Ward Neighbors for Justice in Chicago.

 Maxwel Eliakim Okuto: Maxwel Okuto, is the Director of Amani People’s Theatre Kenya an organisation that applies interactive multi-arts approaches to peacebuilding and conflict transformation.
 He is a practitioner of Applied Theatre, Theatre of the Oppressed, and a storyteller with over ten years’ experience, locally and internationally.
 He has co-authored Forum Theatre in East Africa the Domain of the Possible 2015 (Africa conflict & Peacebuilding review Vol 5) Indiana press university and Okuto, M. and Smith, B. (2017) ‘Reflecting on the Challenges of Applied Theatre in Kenya’, in Research in Drama Education: The Journal of Applied Theatre and Performance.
 Maxwel has a broad experience in facilitating art based peacebuilding initiatives.